Kim Dong-in: Biography

-In 1955, the magazine World of Thoughts (Sasanggye) created the Dong-in Literary Award to commemorate Kim's literary achievements.
+In 1955, the magazine Sasangye (Korean:The World of Thoughts) created the Dong-in Literary Award to commemorate Kim's literary achievements.

 Work

 Kim Dong-in is best known for his short stories that combine exquisite aesthetic sensibilities with succinct prose style and objective perspective.
-He first drew attention with the publication of such naturalist stories as “Distinguished Statement” (Myeongmun, 1924), “Hwang the Rustic” (Sigol Hwangseobang, 1925) and “Potato” (Gamja, 1921).
-In particular, “Potato,”a story of a woman who gradually loses all sense of decency and degenerates into a common prostitute as she tries to overcome economic hardships, is noted for the author’s use of realism and deterministic viewpoint to defy traditional morality and the didactic use of literature advocated by Yi Kwang-su’s enlightenment movement.
+He first drew attention with the publication of such naturalist stories as "Distinguished Statement" (Myeongmun, 1924), "Hwang the Rustic" (Sigol Hwangseobang, 1925) and "Potato" (Gamja, 1921).
+In particular, "Potato,"a story of a woman who gradually loses all sense of decency and degenerates into a common prostitute as she tries to overcome economic hardships, is noted for the author's use of realism and deterministic viewpoint to defy traditional morality and the didactic use of literature advocated by Yi Gwangsu's enlightenment movement.
 In an era dominated by Proletarian Movement and New Tendency School of Thought, when art was utilized to further ideological debates and social changes, Kim Dong-in upheld the vision of pure aestheticism and the autonomy of literature as art.
-This view is reflected in his aestheticist fiction such as “Sonata Appassionato” (Gwangyeom sonata, 1930) and “Gwanghwasa Temple” (Gwanghwasa, 1930) which feature mad artists in pursuit of artistic perfection.
+This view is reflected in his aestheticist fiction such as "Sonata Appassionato" (Gwangyeom sonata, 1930) and "Gwanghwasa Temple" (Gwanghwasa, 1930) which feature mad artists in pursuit of artistic perfection.

 Many of Kim's stories have been adapted to film.
 Fellow Korean author Kim Seungok wrote the screenplay and directed the first adaptation of "Potato" which was released in 1968.
 The story was adapted again in 1987 by director Byun Jang-ho.
 Other works which made it to the screen are as follows: The Young Ones (1985) directed by Ko Seong-ui, Identical Toes (1976) directed by Kim Soo-yong, Sonata Appassionato (1979) directed by Ko Young-nam, Gwanghwa Temple (1974) directed by Joo Dong-jin, and Baettaragi (1973) directed by Lee Kyu-hwan.